MatthewChow03/memory-chat/README.md

 - **Relevance Tab**: Shows insights similar to your current prompt using AI-powered search
 - **High-Quality Results**: 85%+ similarity threshold ensures only highly relevant results
 - **Search Status**: Real-time indication of AI model status

+### Context Menu Feature
+- **Universal Access**: Works on any website, not just ChatGPT
+- **Easy Selection**: Simply select any text and right-click to add it to your memory
+- **Automatic Processing**: Selected text is automatically processed for insights via the backend API
+- **Visual Feedback**: Success/error notifications appear on the page after adding text
+- **Source Tracking**: Automatically tracks the source URL and page title for context

 ## 🔧 Technical Details